 Home practice is often a significant component of a mindfulness-based program, as are informal practices that aim to integrate mindful awareness in everyday activities, such as mindful eating, mindful social interactions, or even doing chores mindfully.
 Mindfulness-based interventions have garnered considerable support for their efficacy in reducing a variety of emotional and physical symptoms, such as depression, anxiety, trauma, pain, anger, eating issues, and substance abuse.
 Mindfulness-informed interventions can readily be incorporated into a broader treatment program.

-We are accepting referrals for psychological testing with adults over 18 years of age.
+We are accepting referrals for psychological testing with children 8+, adolescents and adults.

-Some of the reasons you may be referred for a comprehensive assessment are:
+Some of the reasons people are referred to Westside Behavioral Health for psychological assessment are:

 To determine if you meet diagnostic criteria for: